uab-cgds-worthey/rosalution/README.md

 [Maintainers](#maintainers) • [Credits and Acknowledgements](#credits-and-acknowledgements) • [License](#license)

-Rosalution assists researchers in studying genetic variation 🧬 in patients 🧑🏾‍🤝‍🧑🏼 by helping select candidate animal models 🐀🐁🐠🪱 to replicate the variation to further research to derive, diagnose, and provide therapies for ultra-rare diseases.
+Rosalution assists researchers in studying genetic variation 🧬 in patients 🧑🏾‍🤝‍🧑🏼 by helping select candidate animal models 🐀🐁🐠:worm: to replicate the variation to further research to derive, diagnose, and provide therapies for ultra-rare diseases.

 Rosalution is the open-source web application maintained and developed by the